College of Veterinary Medicine Policies and Procedures

 A student may be allowed to remediate a grade of F provided there are compelling circumstances and remediation is approved by the Associate Dean of Academic Affairs.
 Failure to remediate a grade of F will result in dismissal from the program.
 A successfully remediated F grade will count towards the total number of allowable D+, D, D- or M grades.

 Academic Performance Guidelines for Selectives

-- Students will be expected to successfully complete all course blocks (elective or required) for which they registered and possess a cumulative 2.0 GPA, prior to being approved for graduation.
+Students must successfully complete all course blocks (elective or required) for which they registered and possess a cumulative 2.0 GPA prior to being approved for graduation.

-- Students failing a given block or clinical course may be allowed to petition the FCAPSC, the Department Head (in which the course is offered) and the Associate dean for Academic Affairs for permission to register for a substitute course or a special assignment.
-Final disposition to the student’s request will be decided by the Associate Dean for Academic Affairs following consideration of recommendations from both the FCAPSC and the appropriate Department Head.
+Students failing a given block or clinical course may also petition the FCAPSC, the Department Head associated with the course offering, and the ADAA for permission to register for a substitute course or a special assignment.
+Final disposition to the student’s request will be decided by the ADAA following consideration of recommendations from both the FCAPSC and the appropriate Department Head.

 Faculty Committee on Academic Performance and Student Conduct

 The CVM Faculty Committee on Academic Performance and Student Conduct (FCAPSC) is comprised of nine members: four (4) faculty members, one elected from each department and one from the departments on a rotating basis; four (4) veterinary students, one (1) student from each class elected by popular vote of the class; the Assistant Dean of Student Development (ex-officio) and Associate Dean of Academic Affairs (ex-officio, non-voting except in the event of a tie of the regularly voting members).
 Each department and class is encouraged to appoint an alternate member.
 Preferably, the alternate faculty member has previously served on the committee.
 The alternate member from each class should be a class officer.
 The alternate member may attend any and all meetings to serve as a voting member in the absence of the elected member from the respective department or class.